simonjupp123/TaskM/README.md

 In the project directory:

 ### `npm start` and `npm run server`

+server must be started in order to save and load tasks

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.